A topic from the subject of Biochemistry in Chemistry.

 Main Concepts:

-Biomolecules are large, complex molecules that are essential for life.
-They are composed of carbon, hydrogen, oxygen, nitrogen, and sometimes sulfur and phosphorus.
+Biomolecules are large, complex molecules essential for life.
+They are composed primarily of carbon, hydrogen, oxygen, nitrogen, and sometimes sulfur and phosphorus.
 The four main classes of biomolecules are:

-The structure of a biomolecule is determined by the arrangement of its atoms.
-The structure of a biomolecule affects its function.
-For example, the shape of a protein determines its ability to bind to other molecules.
-The properties of biomolecules are affected by their structure and composition.
-For example, the solubility of a biomolecule is determined by its polarity.
+The structure of a biomolecule is determined by the arrangement of its atoms and the types of bonds between them.
+This structure influences its function.
+For example, the specific three-dimensional shape of a protein is crucial for its ability to bind to other molecules.
+The properties of biomolecules, such as solubility, reactivity, and melting point, are also directly related to their structure and composition.

 Experiment: Protein Denaturation and Renaturation